donejs/donejs/docs/features.md

 ## All-in-one, integrated stack

 DoneJS has many features, but possibly its best feature is completeness.
+DoneJS offers everything you need to build a modern web app.

-Just like Apple owning the hardware and software for its devices, DoneJS owning the whole stack creates unique advantages.
+Just like Apple integrates the hardware and software for its devices, DoneJS integrates different technologies in a way that creates unique advantages that you can only get from using an integrated solution.

 ### All-in-one stack